samtupy/nvgt/doc/src/references/builtin/!Streams/!Streams.md

 More datastreams could be added to the engine at any time.

-Note that most datastreams do not support seeking as this would result in needing to store more data in memory than we are comfortable with just as a start, however file objects and raw datastreams that read from a string do support seeking, E source streams.
-Other than these stream types, you should assume that seek operations will not work unless noted otherwise for each type of stream.

 The available datastreams are listed below in this subsection of the documentation.